 Military medicine has come a long way since the days when injured soldiers were left on the battlefield, waiting for help that came only once the fighting had stopped.

-Surgeons know that the only hope for severely wounded soldiers is to be treated as soon as possible.
+Military surgeons know understood that the best hope for severely wounded soldiers was to be treated as soon as possible.
 But until the late 18th century, combat officers had to be persuaded that it was worth risking the lives of healthy soldiers to rescue the wounded.